dotEthan/Reactive-bookmarks/README.md

 Building the base structure using techniques learned in [Maximilian Schwarzmüller's React Tutorial](https://www.udemy.com/react-the-complete-guide-incl-redux/).
 Highly recommended and kept up-to-date!

-Will likley use firebase as a backend to start with.

-Right now just getting all the functionality I need installed.
+Using Firebase as a backend as it's simple and great for my needs right now.

 ### What isn't working